-• To provide scholarship and advanced studies for working with students with disabilities that are consistent with today's classrooms and technological resources.

-• To offer opportunities to utilize research-based instructional strategies and diagnostic tools to meet the needs of various exceptionalities including low-incidence and hearing-impaired.

-• To provide a convenient, advanced study program that can be completed in timely fashion designed for working professionals.
+- To provide scholarship and advanced studies for working with students with disabilities that are consistent with today's classrooms and technological resources. - To offer opportunities to utilize research-based instructional strategies and diagnostic tools to meet the needs of various exceptionalities including low-incidence and hearing-impaired. - To provide a convenient, advanced study program that can be completed in timely fashion designed for working professionals.

-MASTER OF SCIENCE IN SPECIAL EDUCATION SEQUENCE AND TRADITIONAL SCHEDULE
+MASTER OF SCIENCE IN SPECIAL EDUCATION SEQUENCE AND COHORT SCHEDULE

-The Special Education master's degree is traditionally designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (12 required courses).
-The courses are conducted year around allowing students to enter the program each term.
+The Special Education master's degree is traditionally designed to be an accelerated 30-credit hours that can be completed in approximately 18-20 months (10 required courses) starting each fall.
+The courses are conducted year around.
 Most students take two courses per term, one or two evenings per week.
-At the close of the course work, students take a comprehensive exam, which is offered each term, thus enabling students to graduate year around.
+At the close of the course work, students take a comprehensive exam.